NilavPatel/dotnet-onion-architecture/README.md

 ### Domain Layer:

-This layer is not dependent on any layer.
+This layer is not depend on any other layer.
 This layer contains entities, enums, specifications etc. related to the domain.
+Also define Interfaces for repositories and third party services in this layer.

 ### Application Layer:

-This layer contains business logic, services, service interfaces, repository interfaces, other third party library interfaces, request and response models.
-This layer is dependent on domain layer only.
+This layer contains business logic, services, service interfaces, request and response models.
+This layer is depends on domain layer only.

 ### Infrastructure Layer:

 This layer contains database related logic (Repositories and DbContext), and third party library implementation (like a logger and email service).
-This implementation is based on application layer.
+This implementation is based on domain layer.

 ### Presentation Layer:

 This layer contains Webapi or UI.

+For more details <a target="_blank" href="https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice">read</a>

 ### Technologies:

-- .net 5
+- .Net 5
 - Entity Framework
 - NLog
 - Swagger